Taking the Journey to Adaptive Tech

 Sam Price, McLaren’s IT Director, gave an insight into how one of F1's most successful teams continues to adapt and evolve in the face of intense competition.

-He said: “You’ll find our digital journey is like many other organisations.
+Price: “You’ll find our digital journey is like many other organisations.
 Maybe at a higher speed, but the same principles apply.
 We continue to move from the static slow of the legacy world to a technology-driven, collaboration focussed world of real-time data.

 "To move from that old world of operating to the new cloud and app-driven world, we all need partners.
 We partnered with IT Lab because they demonstrate the same commitment to pace, flexibility and attention to detail as us.